-Regular AC tune ups are essential to run your air conditioning system smoothly.
-When your air conditioner starts to act strange, you know you have delayed your regular maintenance checks!
-A timely AC tune up helps you save money and the hassle of expensive repairs.
-From poor airflow to bad odor, there are a number of signs that indicate that an air conditioner tune up is long overdue.
+Regular AC tune-ups are essential to run your air conditioning system smoothly.
+When your air conditioner starts to act strange, you know you have delayed your routine maintenance checks!
+A timely AC tune-up helps you save money and the hassle of expensive repairs.
+From poor airflow to bad odor, several signs indicate that an air conditioner tune-up is long overdue.

 1. Strange Sounds Coming From the AC

 If your AC is old, then you must have gotten used to the noises it makes whenever it is turned on.
-If you notice any new sounds which are out of the ordinary, then this is an indication that it’s time for your AC’s tune up.
-Some common sounds signaling that something is wrong include a hissing sound, a whistle, a buzz or an alarming bang.
+If you notice any new sounds out of the ordinary, then this indicates it’s time for your AC’s tune-up.
+Some common sounds signaling that something is wrong include a hissing sound, a whistle, a buzz, or an alarming bang.

-Normally a buzzing sound can be produced if an airflow is partially obstructed as the air conditioning unit tries to push the air past the blockage creating discerning sounds.
+Normally a buzzing sound can be produced if the airflow is partially obstructed as the air conditioning unit tries to push the air past the blockage creating discerning sounds.
 Humming noise or a raspy sound is also generated if the blades are damaged and are not moving swiftly.
-A motor that is dying out gives out a hum sort of noise.
+A motor that is dying out gives out a humming sort of noise.

 Make sure to notice these sounds as your AC is trying to tell you something!
 Get your AC inspected as soon as possible to figure the exact cause and keep it healthy.